ethereum/consensus-specs/specs/validator/0_beacon-chain-validator.md

 ##### Proposer slashings

+Up to `MAX_PROPOSER_SLASHINGS` [`ProposerSlashing`](https://github.com/ethereum/eth2.0-specs/blob/master/specs/core/0_beacon-chain.md#proposerslashing) objects can be included in the `block`.
+The proposer slashings must satisfy the verification conditions found in [proposer slashings processing](https://github.com/ethereum/eth2.0-specs/blob/master/specs/core/0_beacon-chain.md#proposer-slashings-1).
+The validator receives a small "whistleblower" reward for each proposer slashing found and included.

 ##### Casper slashings

+Up to `MAX_CASPER_SLASHINGS` [`CasperSlashing`](https://github.com/ethereum/eth2.0-specs/blob/master/specs/core/0_beacon-chain.md#casperslashing) objects can be included in the `block`.
+The casper slashings must satisfy the verification conditions found in [casper slashings processing](https://github.com/ethereum/eth2.0-specs/blob/master/specs/core/0_beacon-chain.md#casper-slashings-1).
+The validator receives a small "whistleblower" reward for each casper slashing found and included.

 ##### Attestations

-Up to `MAX_ATTESTATIONS` aggregate attestations can be added to the `block`.
-The attestations added must satify the verification conditions found in [attestation processing](https://github.com/ethereum/eth2.0-specs/blob/master/specs/core/0_beacon-chain.md#attestations-1).
+Up to `MAX_ATTESTATIONS` aggregate attestations can be included in the `block`.
+The attestations added must satisfy the verification conditions found in [attestation processing](https://github.com/ethereum/eth2.0-specs/blob/master/specs/core/0_beacon-chain.md#attestations-1).
 To maximize profit, the validator should attempt to add aggregate attestations that include the most available that have not previously been added on chain.

 ##### Deposits

+Up to `MAX_DEPOSITS` [`Deposit`](https://github.com/ethereum/eth2.0-specs/blob/master/specs/core/0_beacon-chain.md#deposit) objects can be included in the `block`.
+These deposits are constructed from the `Deposit` logs from the [Eth1.0 deposit contract](https://github.com/ethereum/eth2.0-specs/blob/master/specs/core/0_beacon-chain.md#ethereum-10-deposit-contract) and must be processed in sequential order.
+The deposits included in the `block` must satisfy the verification conditions found in [deposits processing](https://github.com/ethereum/eth2.0-specs/blob/master/specs/core/0_beacon-chain.md#deposits-1).

 ##### Exits

+Up to `MAX_EXITS` [`Exit`](https://github.com/ethereum/eth2.0-specs/blob/master/specs/core/0_beacon-chain.md#exit) objects can be included in the `block`.
+The exits must satisfy the verification conditions found in [exits processing](https://github.com/ethereum/eth2.0-specs/blob/master/specs/core/0_beacon-chain.md#exits-1).

 ### Attestations